2021 IFS Agronomic Conference

-The 2021 IFS Agronomic Conference will be held at Robinson College, Cambridge, UK on 9-10 December
+The 2021 IFS Agronomic Conference was held at Robinson College, Cambridge, UK on 9-10 December

-The presentations will again be augmented by a varied display of posters, while the Conference will host the final of the 2021 Brian Chambers International Award for Early Career Researchers in Crop Nutrition.
+The presentations were augmented by a varied display of posters, while the Conference also hosted the final of the 2021 Brian Chambers International Award for Early Career Researchers in Crop Nutrition.

 Recent advancements in Nitrogen Use Efficiency research – a review of what is known; and what is not

 Hein ten Berge / Renske Hijbeek, Wageningen University and Research, the Netherlands

 This paper reviews recent research at Wageningen University and Research relating to nitrogen use efficiency (NUE).
 This covers the development of models to predict agronomic NUE, based on large datasets from different countries; interactions between fertiliser-nitrogen and organic inputs and/or soil organic matter; long term N recovery from synthetic fertilisers; nitrogen cycling in dairy and arable systems; the effects of organic and mineral inputs on soil biota and the N fertiliser values of upcoming organic inputs from waste streams.

 This paper will collate and illustrate recent findings in these areas, and will end by discussing the key remaining unknowns, in the opinion of the authors..

 Options to reduce nitrous oxide emissions from crop production – a review